apiato/documentation/_docs/components/values.md

 <a name="definition-principles"></a>
 ### Definition & Principles

 Value Objects are simple Objects, pretty similar to Models, but they do not get stored in the DB, thus they don't have ID's.
+They also do not hold functionality or change any state, they just hold data.

 A Value Object is an immutable object that is defined by its encapsulated attributes.
 We create Value Object when we need it to represent/serve/manipulate some data (attached as attributes), and w'll kill it later when we finish using it, to recreate it again when needed.